Tag Archives: first paragraphs

 And if you’d like to tweet a link to THIS post, here’s my suggested tweet:

-A 1st para which makes me want to read more: THE BELL JAR by Sylvia Plath #books https://wp.me/p5gEM4-n1 via @SandraDanby
+#Books #FirstPara THE BELL JAR by Sylvia Plath https://wp.me/p5gEM4-n1 via @SandraDanby

-Read my review of Frog Music by Emma Donoghue.
+Read my reviews of these other novels by Emma Donoghue:-

 ‘The Heart is a Lonely Hunter’ by Carson McCullers